-Course Directors: Cappy Collins, MD, MPH
+Course Directors: Cappy Collins, MD, MPH Fall Term

-Fall Term 1 credit

-This introductory course will provide a broad overview of public health - its history, triumphs and challenges, as well as its prospects for the future.
+This introductory course will provide a broad overview of the power of public health.
 We cover fundamental public health concepts to guide your studies and careers.
-A principal goal of the course is to give students an understanding of the function of public health as a powerful set of tools to improve the health and achievement of populations.
+A principal goal of the course is to give students an understanding of the function of public health as a set of tools to improve the health and achievement of populations.
 Guest speakers include a diverse array of professionals from various disciplines to provide students with a sense of the breadth and depth of public health as well as a sense of the extraordinary range of career opportunities that exist in this dynamic field.